 Also, manufacturing execution systems can sometimes be rigid by nature, with a lack of flexibility and customisation.
 It can be better to use a solution that bends to your needs, as opposed to having to change the way you work to fit a solution’s fixed structures.

 How to avoid the costs of a manufacturing execution system

-At Advanced, our Manufacturing Software is designed to be scalable, meaning it will ramp up its processes as a business’s operations get larger (and is therefore less likely to become obsolete when a manufacturer grows).
-It has built-in reporting dashboards so that key performance indicators (KPIs) can be viewed instantly.
-And with customisable reports, manufacturers can manipulate data in a multitude of ways, harnessing insights that make a real difference.
+At Advanced, our Manufacturing software solutions are designed to be scalable, meaning they can ramp up processes as a business’s operations get larger (and are therefore less likely to become obsolete when a manufacturer's business operations expand).

-It is a cloud-based system, ensuring users can work remotely.
-There’s no need for the system to be installed physically, as it is accessed via the internet.
-Support and updates are included as part of the subscription, helping to avoid unwanted costs further down the line.
-Regular updates ensure the system should always be compliant with the latest legislative changes.
+Our solutions are Cloud-based systems, ensuring users can work remotely.
+There’s no need for systems to be installed physically, as all access can be established via the Unternet.
+What's more, regular updates ensure the system should always be compliant with the latest legislative changes.

-If you’re looking to gain the benefits that come with a manufacturing execution system, but with fewer drawbacks, and in a less expensive fashion, then take a closer look at our Manufacturing Software.
-This solution is perfect for small to medium-sized manufacturers that are looking to grow.
+If you’re looking to gain the benefits that come with a manufacturing execution system, but with fewer drawbacks, and in a less expensive fashion, then take a closer look at our Manufacturing software solutions.